 All four representations of the archetypes have one positive (right amount – fullness) and 2 negative poles (deficit or surplus).
 For example, the positive lover archetype embraces the world with passion whereas the negative poles are the seductive (or promiscuous) lover and the frigid (or selfish) lover.
 One can see every woman (or girl) somewhere between these three extremes.

-- The Queen is the leader and the most important responsible for the safety and well being.
-History and art has shown that every society must have king or leader who is entrusted with guiding his people to success and comfort.
-The benefits and virtues of the Queen are many, but the responsibilities are many as well.
-And if the Queen fails in her duties he is traditionally disposed.
-The shadows sides are tyrant and the weakling.
+- The Queen is the semi-divine leader and the most important responsible for the safety and well being.
+History and art has shown that every society must have not only a wise leader who is entrusted with guiding his people to success and comfort but navigate in unknown territory towards redemption.
+The responsibilities of the Queen are mainly on the unconscious side,but worldly benefits and virtues must be many as well.
+And if the Queen fails in her duties she is traditionally disposed and evil prevails.
+Her shadows sides are tyrant and weakling both disposing male energy.

 - The Mother is like the Warrior today the most controversial of the archetypes, because of ideological former and current stereotypes.
-The two male shadow sides are the Sadist and the Masochist.
-The Mother is a live giver who maintains humanity clears a space for renewal and change.
-The prototype of the mother, is well – the mother.
+The two warrior (male) shadow sides are the Sadist and the Masochist.
+The Mother is a live giver who maintains humanity as the warrior clears the space for renewal and change.
+The prototype of the mother is, well – the mother.
 But there are shadows here too – the careless and the devouring mother.

 - The Lover like the feminine principle Eros manifests energy and fertility of the nature.
 The gendering of Eros and Logos and synergy is a consequence of Jung’s anima/animus synergy.
 Lovers are at ease with our own deepest and most central values and visions.
 And only through union of the feminine and the masculine our culture and personality prospers and grows.
 The “me- society” of the impotent is sterile and without compassion and destroys any spiritual dimension.